opentrainingcamp/CSC645/BDA/Section 1 - MapReduce starting with Spark/mapReduce.md

 ![Frute Juice Transform parallel and assemble](img/TransformAssempleAppleJuce_4.png "Transform // Assemble // juice")

-The prvious figure shows a configuration of your fruit juice production workshops, with 4 processing workshops, and 1 assembly workshop.
+The previous figure shows a configuration of your fruit juice production workshops, with 4 processing workshops, and 1 assembly workshop.

 Let's sum up: each peeler has a pile of fruit (apples, oranges, pineapple) to his left.
 He peels each ingredient, one by one, and transmits them to the assembly workshop.
 This assembly workshop now includes a sorter that sends each fruit to a homogeneous pile, then transmitted to a dedicated press.
 The process remains parallelized, with the same scalability properties as before.
 We just need an extra operation.